Nyedra W. Booker, PharmD, MPH

-- Uncompressed/loose tire shred (rubber mulch) or “crumb” on a surface that can be raked
+- Loose tire shred (rubber mulch) or “crumb” on a surface that can be raked.

-- Tire shreds combined with a binder and then poured onto a permanent surface
+- Tire shreds that are combined with a binder and then poured onto a permanent surface

-- Tiles made from tire shreds and binder that have been factory-molded then glued to a playground surface4
+- Tiles made from tire shreds and binder that have been factory-molded, then glued to a playground surface.

 There has been increasing evidence that raises concerns about the safety of recycled tire material used on playground surfaces.
-While tire rubber includes natural rubber from rubber trees, it also contains phthalates (chemicals that affect hormones) -see Phthalates and Children’s Products), polycyclic aromatic hydrocarbons (PAHs), volatile organic compounds (VOCs) and other chemicals known or suspected to cause adverse health effects.
-Polycyclic aromatic hydrocarbons, for example, are natural or human-made chemicals that are made when oil, gas, coal or garbage is burned.
-According to the EPA, breathing air contaminated with PAHs may increase a person’s chance of developing cancer, and the Agency for Toxic Substances and Disease Registry (ATSDR) states that PAHs may increase the risk for cancer and also increase the chances of birth defects.
+While tire rubber includes natural rubber from rubber trees, it also contains phthalates (chemicals that affect hormones, see Phthalates and Children’s Products), polycyclic aromatic hydrocarbons (PAHs), volatile organic compounds (VOCs) and other chemicals known or suspected to cause adverse health effects.
+PAHs, for example, are natural or human-made chemicals that are made when oil, gas, coal or garbage is burned.
+According to the EPA, breathing air contaminated with PAHs may increase a person’s chance of developing cancer, and the Agency for Toxic Substances and Disease Registry (ATSDR) states that PAHs may increase the risk for cancer and also increase the chances of birth defects.,

 The California Office of Environmental Health Hazard Assessment (OEHHA) conducted three laboratory studies in 2007 to investigate the potential health risks to children from playground surfaces made from recycled tires.
-One study evaluated the level of chemicals released that could cause harm to children after they have had contact with or ingested loose tire shreds-either by eating them or by touching them and then touching their mouth.
-The other two studies looked at the risk of injury from falls on playground surfaces constructed from recycled tires compared to wood chips, as well as the potential contamination of air and water due to recycled tire shreds could contaminate air or water.
+One study evaluated the level of chemicals released that could cause harm to children after they have had contact with loose tire shreds, either by eating them or by touching them and then touching their mouth.
+The other two studies looked at the risk of injury from falls on playground surfaces made from recycled tires compared to wood chips, and whether recycled tire shreds could contaminate air or water.

-The ingestion part of the study did not involve children ingesting tire shreds; instead, researchers developed a solution that mimicked the conditions of a child’s stomach and placed 10 grams of tire shreds in it for 21 hours at a temperature of 37°C. Researchers then measured the level of released chemicals in the solution and compared them to levels established by the EPA as risky.
-The part of the study meant to mimic a child touching the tire shreds and then touching her mouth was performed by wiping recycled tire playground surfaces and measuring chemical levels on the wipes.
-To look at skin contact alone, the researchers used guinea pigs and tested them to see how sensitive they were to rubber tire playground samples.
+It would not be ethical to ask children to eat tire shreds, so the researchers created chemical solution that mimicked the conditions of a child’s stomach and placed 10 grams of tire shreds in it for 21 hours at a temperature of 37°C. Researchers then measured the level of released chemicals in the solution and compared them to levels EPA considered risky.
+The study also mimicked a child touching the tire shreds and then touching her mouth by wiping recycled tire playground surfaces and measuring chemical levels on the wipes.
+To evaluate skin contact alone, the researchers tested guinea pigs to see if rubber tire playground samples caused any health problems.
 This study assumed that children would be using the playground from the ages of 1 through 12.
-Results of the OEHHA studies showed that while a one-time ingestion of, or skin contact with tire shreds would probably not cause any health effects in children, repeated or long-term exposure might.
+Results of the OEHHA studies showed that a single incident of eating or touching tire shreds would probably not harm a child’s health, but repeated or long-term exposure might.
 Five chemicals, including four PAHs, were found on wipe samples.
-One of the PAHs-”chrysene”-exceeded minimal risk levels established by the OEHHA, and therefore, could potentially increase the risk of cancer in children.
+One of the PAHs, “chrysene,” was higher than the risk level established by the OEHHA, and therefore, could possibly increase the chances of a child developing cancer.

-A 2012 study analyzing rubber mulch taken from children’s playgrounds in Spain found harmful chemicals present in all, frequently at high levels.
-Twenty-one samples were collected from 9 playgrounds in urban locations and screened for various pollutants.
-The results showed that all samples contained at least one hazardous chemical, with most containing multiple PAHs found at high concentrations.
+A 2012 study analyzing rubber mulch taken from children’s playgrounds in Spain found harmful chemicals in all, often at high levels.
+Twenty-one samples were collected from 9 playgrounds in urban locations.
+The results showed that all samples contained at least one hazardous chemical, and most contained high concentrations of several PAHs.
 Several of the identified PAHs can be released into the air by heat, and when that happens children are likely to inhale them.
 While the heat needed to do this was very high in some cases (140 degrees Fahrenheit/ 60 ºC), many of the chemicals also became airborne at a much lower temperature of 77 ºF (25 ºC).
 The authors concluded that the use of rubber recycled tires on playgrounds “should be restricted or even prohibited in some cases.”

 A meeting was then convened by the EPA in 2010, bringing together various state and federal agencies to discuss safe levels of chemical exposure on playgrounds made from recycled tire rubber, and opportunities for additional research.
 In the case of PAHs, the EPA has concluded that while there are currently no human studies available to determine their effects at various levels, based on laboratory findings, “breathing PAHs and skin contact seem to be associated with cancer in humans.”